OFA Naming guidelines

 MyISAM tables and Indexes (depending on your disk layout and architecture)

-The usual naming convention for OFA mount points is /u[0-1][0-1] on UNIX.
+The usual naming convention for OFA mount points is /u\[0-1]\[0-1] on UNIX.

-On Windows each mount point is a drive identified by a letter as D: E: dbi services advices using named mount points according to this pattern /u9[0-1] for storing components like backup files.
-Using /u9[0-1] directories allows having a clear database files separation usually stored under the following mount points (/u01, /u02, /u03, ...).
-If the database currently uses /u01 and /u02, the next filesystem available will be /u03. /u03 has not been reserved by the backup components (because it is stored under /u9[0- 1]).
+**dbi services** advices using named mount points according to this pattern /u9\[0-1] for storing components like backup files.
+Using /u9\[0-1] directories allows having a clear database files separation usually stored under the following mount points (/u01, /u02, /u03, ...).
+If the database currently uses /u01 and /u02, the next filesystem available will be /u03. /u03 has not been reserved by the backup components (because it is stored under /u9\[0- 1]).